erwinvaneyk/TuneMaps/README.md

 ```
 app/config/
 ```
-And rename the "parameters.yml.dist" file to "parameters.yml"
+And copy+paste the "parameters.yml.dist" file.
+Rename it to "parameters.yml".

 ### Installing Vendor Scripts
 The project requires basic symfony vendor scripts.
 To install these run the following command in the TuneMaps directory: